pyOpenSci/python-package-guide/documentation/index.md

 ---
 name: directive-fig
 width: 80%
-alt: Image showing that the MovingPandas GitHub repository community health page with green checks next to each file.
+alt: Image showing that the MovingPandas GitHub repository community health page with green checks next to each file including: description, README, code of conduct, contributing, license and issue templates.
+Note that Security policy has a yellow circle next to it as that is missing from the repo.
 ---
 GitHub community health looks for a readme file among other elements when it evaluates the community level health of your repository.
 This example is from the [MovingPandas GitHub repo](https://github.com/anitagraser/movingpandas/community) *(screen shot taken Nov 23 2022)*
 ```